e271828e/Flight.jl/docs/notes/design/tools/spec_style.md

 - **Constructive rationale stays** (why the rule is shaped as it is — what makes it believable and memorable).
 It lives under *Why*.
 - **Adversarial rationale goes** (why alternative X loses).
-It lives in `framework_decisions.md`, cited as "(row N)".
-Before deleting an inline argument, verify the row carries it; enrich the row first if the inline version is richer (Phase 2 procedure).
+It lives in `framework_decisions.md`, cited as "(D-nnn)".
+Before deleting an inline argument, verify the entry carries it; enrich the entry first if the inline version is richer (Phase 2 procedure).
 - **Case-study measurements are exempt** (ch.
 15, the grounding charter): a torture test's worked comparison — the concrete, measured cost of a losing candidate — is evidence, not litigation, and stays at full resolution.
-  Verdict-only prose (a sentence whose content is "and therefore X loses") still reduces to its row.
+  Verdict-only prose (a sentence whose content is "and therefore X loses") still reduces to its entry.
 Every exempt comparative passage must cite its
-  row: the log stays the decision of record, the case study its evidence.
+  entry: the log stays the decision of record, the case study its evidence.

 ## Content preservation

 Style edits never change what the spec norms.
-Every Phase 3 section rewrite follows the claim-inventory procedure (plan, P3.2): extract normative claims before, verify each survives after, diff row citations and glossary links.
+Every Phase 3 section rewrite follows the claim-inventory procedure (plan, P3.2): extract normative claims before, verify each survives after, diff decision citations and glossary links.
 When a sentence resists rewriting because its meaning is unclear, that is a finding, not an obstacle — flag it for discussion instead of guessing.